 Your options for what sort of coffee you want to brew are also not limited.
 For example you can make your regular cuppa joe, or a cold brew.
 If you like espressos, the Aeropress can also make a close match, similar to a Moka Pot.

 How long does it take to brew a coffee?
-Once you have your water up to temperature and coffee beans ground (if you’re grinding your own), then you can be sipping your brew in a minute.
+Once you have your water up to temperature and your coffee beans ground (if you’re grinding your own), then you can be sipping your brew in a couple of minutes.
 It’s seriously quick.
 Plus the clean up is super easy too.

 Who’s this method good for?
 If you’re on a road trip, camping overnight somewhere, or travelling some place, an aeropress is ideal for those who still want their coffee fix.
 It’s compact, easy portable and hassle free.

-One downside is that you have to use a paper filter which is no good for your waste levels.
-Hopefully there will be a reusable filter option available in the future.
+There are paper filters and metal filters available.
+I’d go for the metal filter, as you’ll be saving money long term, it’s less wasteful, and produces a better coffee.
 Also, if you’re wanting to make brews for a few people, the aeropress might not be your best option.
 It’s certainly good to have in your coffee brewing arsenal.

 Brewing Via Filtration or Dripping